 General and specific recommendations for cross examination of evaluator

 A forensic psychologist is probably the most difficult type of expert to cross examine.
 Ideally, you should know as much about psychology as he or she does, which is only going to be possible if you have your own PHD in the field.
-Also psychology is not a “hard science”, which makes it difficult to get a firm “grip” on the witness during cross examination.
+Also because psychology is not a “hard science”, it is difficult to get a firm “grip” on the witness during cross examination.

 As an expert witness, the psychologist will almost certainly be allowed to explain all of his answers, creating a risk that any question you ask could be the “one question too many”.